raspberrypilearning/animated-story/en/step_5.md

 The `p` element has the `id=rise` attribute.

-You will now create a JavaScript intersection observer with a callback that adds the rise class to an element with the attribute `id=rise` if it enters the viewport.
+You will now create a JavaScript intersection observer with a callback that adds the `rise` class to an element with the attribute `id=rise` if it enters the viewport.

-A JavaScript intersection observer can use this attribute to target this `p` element so that when it enters the viewport, the `.rise` class can be added.
+The JavaScript intersection observer will use this attribute to target the `p` element, so when it enters the viewport the `.rise` class can be added to it.

 --- task ---